-When the decision is made to end a marriage, most couples are surprised to find just how much financial preparation is involved in the divorce process.
+When the decision is made to end a marriage and get Austin divorce attorneys to help with the process, most couples are surprised to find just how much financial preparation is involved in the divorce process.
 Quite often the decision is made suddenly and the individuals involved don’t have the time or know how to pull all their financial data together.

 While the process can seem a little daunting, once you know what’s required and can tackle it piece by piece, the job becomes more manageable.